-The project is assessed as not efficient as the entire scope for the preferred option (Option 3) is not necessary to achieve the objectives of this project.
-For the preferred option with correct scoping and construction planning the building could be eliminated from the scope, the costs for the compressors and switchboard are consistent with prevailing market conditions.
+The project is assessed as efficient as the revised scope is appropriate, the standards of works are likely to be consistent with industry practice and the costs for the compressors and switchboard are consistent with prevailing market conditions.

-The value of expenditure considered to be prudent and efficient is outlined below in Table 71.
+The value of expenditure considered to be prudent and efficient is outlined below in Table 74.

-Table 71 North Pine Pump Station Surge Compressor and Switchboard Replacement revised capital expenditure profile
+Table 74 North Pine Pump Station Surge Compressor and Switchboard Replacement revised capital expenditure profile

-Source Cost (\$000s) Source 2011/12 2012/13 2013/14 2014/15 Subsequent Total North Pine Pump Station Surge Compressor and Switchboard Replacement - 178 - - - 178
+Source Cost (\$000s) 2011/12 2012/13 2013/14 2014/15 Subsequent Total North Pine Pump Station Surge Compressor and Switchboard Replacement - 204 - - - 204